jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Even well intentioned scientists so often define humanity through narrow identities—genetic, cultural, or social—instead of recognizing that our real power comes from the technologies we use to solve problems.
 The stories we tell ourselves about superiority—whether based on education, race, gender, or class—are grand misconceptions about a technological imbalance.

-These fictions actually prevent the continual mass technological evolution all societies need to survive and thrive.
+Our ideology first perspective means we usually believe them and interpret ours pain by an ideological identity "they are doing this because I'm...".
+Things get no better for the masters, as their fictions actually prevent the continual mass technological evolution all societies need to survive and thrive.
 Hence why the Confederate States of America, Nazi Germany, Soviet Union all fell so soon after their birth.

 There is no human genotype or phenotype superiority.
 There is only enhancing the baseline of human capabilities with technology.
-The crux is like the raccoon we depend on others to have tools to fill out the technological ecosystem.
-History repeatedly shows, the winning civilization is the one who emulates evolution and spreading our ecosystem with roads, sewers, libraries, eyeglasses, calculators, clinics, smartphones—the list of adaptations should keep growing, expanding, and diversifying to find every niche possible because as evolution teaches, creatures can only prosper inside a healthy ecosystem.
+The crux is like the squirrel and oak tree we depend on others to have tools in order to fill out the technological ecosystem we depend on.
+History repeatedly shows, the winning civilization is the one who emulates evolution and spreading our ecosystem with roads, sewers, libraries, eyeglasses, calculators, clinics, smartphones—the list of adaptations should always keep growing, expanding, and diversifying to find every niche possible because as evolution teaches, every creature can only prosper inside a healthy ecosystem.

 We should want to give everyone a pencil, purely out of self-interest.
 We will never know who will be the next "black moth" that saves us.
-After all, once England cleaned up its soot, the natural bark color came back as did the peppered moth's lighter color.
-The black variant saved the species from extinction.
+After all, once England cleaned up its soot, the bark returned to its pale color.
+Now it was the peppered color "outsider" who saved the species from extinction.

 For now we invent technology but do not naturally spread it to others.
-From workplaces where people are given tools without input and whilst still being evaluated on performance, to schools constantly testing a child's memory of past lessons, to ignoring one's own toolset and hoping an insurance guy will rescue you with a check.
-Even more apparent is the current fight for the "right to repair" and "work from home" both showcasing how digital technology—like the printing press and gun before it—are the pencils Americans are not free to control and earn an independent living.
+From workplaces where people are given tools without input whilst still being evaluated on performance, to schools constantly testing a child's memory of past lessons while common aids like notes or calculators are withheld, to ignoring one's own toolset and hoping an insurance guy will come to te rescue with a claim check.

+An more apparent withholding of the pencil is the current fight for the "right to repair" and "work from home"; both showcasing how modern technology—like the printing press and gun before it—are the pencils the masses are not free to control to earn an independent living.

 Yet, there is one group emerging from the technological shadows: a diverse community of makers, programmers, and designers in the open-source community.
+Too busy finding bugs, overcoming errors, fixing breaking changes to care about a person's genotype or phenotype.
 They are the architects of a new technological ecosystem, living to invent and freely distribute the "pencils" of innovation to the masses struggling for lack of sunlight.

-Naturally isolated and often shy, open-source heroes feel the pain that often shocks individuals in real-life.
+Open-source heroes venture to solve the pains individuals feel in real-life.
 That's why they already make many of your favorite tools such as Wikipedia, Khan Academy, and the software that powers the internet.
-However, this disjointed group must combine along a shared road of designing, making, and solving real-life pains with the extended phenotype of modern technology.
+However, this disjointed group must combine to be even more forceful and purposefully bypass the many professions who live by withholding the pencil.
 Politics by way of technological evolution required a name; hence the new word techvolution.

 With this new paradigm, the open-source community can build and spread the tools to find the black moths in millions of different niches.
-Debt, health, cost of living, global warming, and so many other problems needs individuals select feeling their pain to select the tools and products they need to fight back.
+Debt, health, cost of living, global warming, and so many other problems needs the individuals who feel their pain to select the tools they need to solve the problems.
 Making black camouflage easily available for everyone, so to speak.

-Until then, we are the raccoon suffering job losses, business failures, psychological conditions, political hatred, revolutions, and the rise and fall of empires.
-All of which are merely the co-evolution, variation, and specification of technological ecosystems unknowingly happening all around us without much attention to the human created identities, borders, and desires.
+Until then, we are the raccoon suffering job losses, business failures, psychological conditions, political hatred, civil wars, revolutions, and the rise and fall of empires.
+We think ideology makes these things happen, but in reality its the co-evolution, variation, and specification of technological ecosystems unknowingly happening all around us without giving any attention to the human created identities, borders, and desires.

-Only a new identity will let us peek behind the curtain of evolution and learn how to harness its secret powers like we've done in physics, chemistry, and medicine.
-The next step to our self-realization is to ask if we creatures should be helping each other, then who are we playing against in this game of life?
+Only a new identity will let us peek behind the curtain of evolution and learn how to harness its secret powers like we've already done in physics, chemistry, and medicine.
+The next step to our self-realization is to ask if we creatures should be helping each other like so many trees and squirrels, then who are we playing against in the game of life?

 ---